Natural Baby Life logo (480 x 130)

 Disclosure: Some of our articles contain links to recommended products or services in which we may receive a commission if you make a purchase.

-Many pregnant or breastfeeding mothers have concerns about dyeing their hair because they are worried about potentially exposing their babies to toxic chemicals and might be considering balayage instead of dyeing all of their hair at once.
+Many pregnant or breastfeeding mothers have concerns about dyeing their hair.
+Of course, they don’t want to do anything that could harm their little one and they’re often worried about exposing their babies to toxic chemicals.
+For this reason, some women consider balayage while pregnant instead of dyeing all of their hair at once.
+But is balayage safe while pregnant or breastfeeding?

-So is balayage safe while pregnant or breastfeeding?
 Dyeing your hair while pregnant or breastfeeding may allow chemicals to be passed to your baby, and natural dyes are limited in their effectiveness and longevity.
-Balayage is an alternative dyeing process that creates a long-lasting ombre effect that doesn’t require any chemicals to come in contact with the scalp, limiting exposure.
+Balayage is an alternative dyeing process that creates a long-lasting ombre effect.
+Unlike dying all your hair, balayage doesn’t require any chemicals to come in contact with the scalp, limiting exposure.

 Keep reading to find out what balayage is and why it is a better option for pregnant and breastfeeding women than a traditional full dye job.